 The Security Task Force defines GlobalPlatform’s security philosophy and its contribution to the security landscape.

 It works closely with the Crypto Sub-Task Force to monitor new trends in cryptography and examine new algorithm proposals, providing a list of algorithms and protocols based on academic publications and known organizations.
-This is in addition to supporting the SESIP Sub-Task Force on its mission to drive adoption and recognition of the Security Evaluation Standard for IoT Platforms (SESIP) methodology across markets.
+This is in addition to supporting the SESIP Committee on its mission to drive the adoption and recognition of the Security Evaluation Standard for IoT Platforms (SESIP) methodology as a worldwide, multi-vertical scheme for IoT security evaluation.

 RoT Requirements